Viva Las Vegas: Production

-David Winters from the original cast of West Side Story was the film's choreographer and was recommended by Ann-Margret for the job.
-This was Winters' first job as a choreographer on a feature film and Ann-Margret was his dance student at the time.
+David Winters, the film's choreographer, was recommended for the job by Ann-Margret, who was his dance student at the time.
+This was Winters's first job as a choreographer.
+The film presents a set of ten musical song-and-dance scenes.

 Because the film went over budget, Parker would slash budgets for all remaining films in Presley's career.

 Little Church of the West, the oldest wedding chapel in Las Vegas, is the location used in the closing scene.

-The scene where Presley sings "Viva Las Vegas" is performed in one single unedited shot; the only known example of such a technique in Presley's film career.
+The scene where Presley sings "Viva Las Vegas" is performed in one single unedited shot, the only known example of such a technique in Presley's film career.

 The film also includes a scene (Lucky and the Count looking for Rusty) with the showgirls of the Folies Bergere at The Tropicana Hotel Las Vegas.

 Reception

-Box Office
+Box office

 The film grossed $9,442,967 at the box office, earning $5 million in U.S. theatrical rentals.

 Critical

 For his role in Viva Las Vegas, Elvis Presley received a third place prize 1965 Laurel Award for best male performance in a musical film.
-Viva Las Vegas also received the 1965 Laurel Award for runner-up in the category of the best musical of 1964.
+Viva Las Vegas was also the 1965 Laurel runner-up in the category of the best musical of 1964.
 Ann-Margret was praised for her on screen chemistry with Elvis, as she nearly stole the film from him.

 Some critics in 1964 were lukewarm about Viva Las Vegas, such as one for The New York Times, who wrote: "Viva Las Vegas, the new Elvis Presley vehicle, is about as pleasant and unimportant as a banana split."
 However, many others deduced the reasons why many members of the North American public liked the movie so much.
 Variety stated in its review: "Beyond several flashy musical numbers, a glamorous locale, and one electrifying auto race sequence, the production is a pretty trite and 'heavyhanded' affair".
 Critical reaction notwithstanding, Viva Las Vegas has become one of Elvis Presley's most popular and iconic films.

 Contemporary reception for the film has been positive.
 On review aggregator Rotten Tomatoes, the film holds an approval rating of 87% based on 30 reviews.
 The site's critics consensus reads, "Ann-Margret keeps Elvis on his toes and together they elevate Viva Las Vegas into a naughty and rockin' mild delight."
 Filmink argued Ann-Margret "had so much energy and pep that she had blown her previous three male co-stars off screen, but Elvis could match her.
 He was the best on-screen partner she ever had, and she was his.
 It’s the most purely entertaining Elvis movie ever, a complete delight and it’s unbelievable they were never teamed again."

 The film is recognized by American Film Institute in these lists: